-What are you doing to nurture your child`s learning at each stage?
+What are you doing to nurture a child`s learning at each stage?

 The answer lies in understanding and respecting continua.
-In the same way that you encouraged your baby in early development, you need to encourage your child in education.
+In the same way that a parent encourages a baby in early development, you can encourage a learner in education.

-Keep in mind that although you’d like to push your child along to keep him at age or grade-level, it’s simply a misguided way to approach education.
+Keep in mind that although you’d like to push a child along to keep them at age or grade level, it’s a misguided way to approach education.

-Think about this: When your baby was first experimenting with random movements as a newborn, did you suddenly put up gates and move furniture out of the way in preparation for walking?
-Did you support him by holding him under his arms in standing position?
-I doubt you did any of that with your newborn.
-Chances are, you cuddled and swaddled him and kept him in a laying down position for much of that phase.
+Think about this: When a baby was first experimenting with random movements as a newborn, the parent suddenly put up gates and moved furniture out of the way in preparation for walking.
+They supported them by holding them under their arms in a standing position.
+They did not have the same expectations with a newborn.
+They cuddled and swaddled them and kept them laying down for much of that phase.

-Some of the best tools we have as educators are learning continua.
-As homeschooling parents of children with special needs, these documents help validate and support our teaching.
+One of the best tools we have as educators are learning continua.
+As homeschooling parents of neurodivergent or disabled children, these documents help validate and support our teaching.
 As teachers, they help move us away from standards and help us focus on where the learners are truly at.

 Where to begin: